-Q: Who does the Office of the General Counsel represent?
+Q: Whom does the Office of the General Counsel represent?

 A: We provide advice, counsel, and representation to The New School.
-The New School is one legal entity which is comprised of eight divisions and numerous administrative departments.
-The attorneys in the OGC advise the trustees, officers, faculty and staff of the university on a variety of legal issues.
+The New School is one legal entity that consists of seven colleges and numerous administrative departments.
+The attorneys in the OGC advise the trustees, officers, faculty, and staff of the university on a variety of legal issues.

 Q: Where is the Office of the General Counsel located?

 A: We are located at 80 Fifth Avenue, suite 800.
 We can be reached by phone at 212.229.5432 or by fax at 212.807.1913.
 Or you can email us at OGC@newschool.edu.

 Q: Who has the authority to sign university documents?